Banking in the Netherlands

 - the Dutch Citizen Service Number (given when you register with the municipality);

-The documents needed to open a corporate account will vary and the investor will need to bring additional documents like the company’s Business Registration Certificate.
+The documents needed to open a corporate bank account in Netherlands will vary and the investor will need to bring additional documents like the company’s Business Registration Certificate.

 For any questions regarding corporate bank accounts